Ken Russell: Military service

 He harboured a childhood ambition to be a ballet dancer but instead joined the Royal Air Force and the British Merchant Navy as a teenager.
-On one occasion he was made to stand watch in the blazing sun for hours on end while crossing the Pacific Ocean, as his mentally ill captain feared an attack by Japanese midget submarines despite the Pacific War having ended.
+On one occasion he was made to stand watch in the blazing sun for hours on end while crossing the Pacific Ocean, because his mentally ill captain feared an attack by Japanese midget submarines despite the Pacific War having ended.
 He moved into television work after short careers in dance and photography.

+Career

 Photography

 In 1954 Russell started work as a local-interest freelance photographer.
 His series of documentary 'Teddy Girl' photographs were published in Picture Post magazine in June 1955, and he continued to work as a freelance documentary photographer until 1959.

 During this time, he started directing short films: Peepshow (1956), Knights on Bikes (1956), and Lourdes (1959).
 He received a lot of acclaim for his short Amelia and the Angel (1959), which helped secure him a job at the BBC.

-Television

 Documentaries

 Between 1959 and 1970, Russell directed arts documentaries for Monitor and Omnibus.